 Ownership and Licenses

 The roe herring fishery is managed by a limited entry licence program.
 The total allowable catch (TAC) is set at the beginning of the season based on DFO stock assessments.
 Before the season begins, the licences must be pooled into self-selected groups for ease of management where the gillnet pools must have a minimum of 4 licences per pool, and the seine fishery must have at least eight licences per pool – but no more than 10 pools total are permitted in the Strait of Georgia (DFO 2018b).
 The TAC is then divided, based on the number of licences in each pool and the vessels within that pool can fish their quota with any of their vessels in that pool.
 Each seine or gillnet licence receives an equal proportion of the TAC for their fishery (seine and gillnet fisheries are managed separately), so pools with a greater number of licences have a larger portion of the total TAC for that fishery.
-A fisher with a seine roe licence can elect to fish instead in the food and bait fishery instead; in that case, the quota for that licence is switched from the roe fishery to the food and bait fishery.
+A fisher with a seine roe licence can elect to fish in the food and bait fishery instead; in that case, the quota for that licence is switched from the roe fishery to the food and bait fishery.

 While the total number of roe herring licenses is relatively constant, this does not have a strong relationship to the number of vessels actually fishing.
 Most seine vessels have two licenses stacked per vessel.
 In 2007, only 38 seine vessels registered landings, while the total fleet of 133 vessels owned 248 licenses (Nelson 2009a).
-The number of active fishing vessels in the seine fishery increased to 43 active vessels in 2009 (Nelson 2011a).
+The number of active fishing vessels in the seine fishery increased to 43 in 2009 (Nelson 2011a).

 Figure 17 Total herring licenses by fishery type